MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

-   A figure appears then to show the filtered signal reformated with the correct size.
+   A figure appears then to show the filtered signal reformatted with the correct size.
-   You can check on that figure that the filtered signal oscillate toghether with the background.
+   You can check on that figure that the filtered signal oscillate together with the background.

    .. image:: ../images/cardiac_binning/cardiac_binning_11.png